BraveGroup/SheetCopilot/README.md

 <br />
 </p>

-We release the SheetCopilot as well as the evaluation environment in this repository.
+We release the SheetCopilot benchmark in this repository.

 SheetCopilot is an assistant agent that manipulate spreadsheets by following user commands.
 It breaks new ground in human-computer interaction, opening up possibilities for enabling non-expert users to complete their mandane work on complex software (e.g. Google sheets and Excel) via a language interface.